What is a Business Plan?

 8. To Determine Your Financial Needs

-Does your business need to raise capital?
+Does your business need to raise funds?
 How much?
-One of the purposes of a business plan is to help you to determine exactly how much capital you need and what you will use it for.
+You need a business plan to help you to determine exactly how much capital you need and what you will use it for.
 This process is essential for raising capital for business and for effectively employing the capital.
-It will also enable you to plan ahead, particularly if you need to raise additional funding in the future.
+It will also enable you to plan ahead, particularly if you need help securing funding in the future.

 9. To Attract Investors